Korakuen Area

 KorakuenFall

-In December – March, If you’re lucky, it will snow while you’re in Tokyo.
-Get on a train to Korakuen as soon as the flakes begin to stick – you won’t be disappointed!
+If it snows while you’re in Tokyo, hop on a train to Korakuen as soon as the flakes begin to stick.
+You won’t be disappointed!

 MAP